vladislav-yemelyanov/kayto/README.md

 [![Crates.io](https://img.shields.io/crates/v/kayto.svg)](https://crates.io/crates/kayto)

-Fast, pragmatic OpenAPI parser focused on useful output and actionable diagnostics.
+Fast OpenAPI parser that turns imperfect specs into a stable output schema with actionable diagnostics.

 ## About

-`kayto` converts OpenAPI specs into an intermediate representation (IR) that can be used for analysis, validation, and future code generation.
+`kayto` is focused on transforming OpenAPI specs into a stable output schema through a parser + IR pipeline.

-The core idea is simple: do not fail the entire workflow because one part of the spec is imperfect.
-Parse what is valid, and report the rest with context.
+Its primary goal is the output schema itself.
+That schema can then be consumed by separate language-specific libraries (e.g., `kayto-ts`, `kayto-dart`, and future libraries for any other language).

-## Core Idea
+## Core Concept

 ```text
 Input OpenAPI Spec ✅